cwendorf/Sourcebook/R/data-analysis/standardized.md

 ### Computing Standardized Scores

-Create a new variable vector containing the standardized scores.
+3. Type the following to create a new variable vector containing the standardized scores.

 ```{r}
 zOutcome <- scale(Outcome)
 ```

-Create and display a data frame to view the data set.
+Type the following to create and display the data set.

 ```{r}
 data.frame(Outcome,trOutcome,zOutcome)